anilkarasah/AnilKarasah/README.md

 - HTML / CSS / JS

 🌱 What I'm currently studying on:
+- C#
+- .NET Core
+- Entity Framework
+- MSSQL

+⚡ What I used before:
 - Java
 - NodeJS with Express
 - MongoDB

-⚡ What I used before:
-- C# for ASP.NET and MVC architecture
-- MSSQL

 📫  [LinkedIn](https://www.linkedin.com/in/anilkarasah/)